GlennVL-AP/cpp-programming-slides/slides/session_5/index.md

 * Hard dependency of PaymentService on PayPal.
 * Difficult to test the PaymentService class.
 * Hard to support different payment methods.

+Note:
+* We can't unittest the PaymentService class in isolation.
+* We would need to use the development PayPal server and test PaymentService and PayPal together.
 ---
 Depend on abstractions instead!
 ---